grshmac/Music-Genre-Classification-Using-CNN/README.md

 This is our project on ML where we choose Music Genre Classification as final year project

 # Project: Music-Genre-Classification
+Approach: Classify the audio file from 10 given genres using CNN trained model
+- Mel- spectograms: to extract feature (imp) from audio signal, visual repre of audio signal.
+Shows how energy of the signal is distributed over diff freq over time but the freq scale is transformed so that it matches human sound perceiving nature.
+X-axis is time and Y-axis is frequency.
+Then fed it to CNN and train.
+So, our challenge is to extract the important feature and build a mel-spectogram.

+- CNN: CNN are basically used in image related problems, time-series analysis, text classification, etc. It is part of Deep Learning and is used to deal with image dataset and then train our model to classify the images.
+CNN is divided into three process: Convolution, Pooling and Fully-Connected.

+# Project Environment
 -	We are working on Anaconda Prompt:

 -	Go inside the project directory from anaconda